Hero Background

 • Low coverage maximums

-The maximum death benefit for AARP term life insurance is $150,000, and whole life is $50,000.
+The maximum death benefits for AARP term life insurance are $150,000, and whole life is $50,000

 • Difficult medical requirements